brettauc/SQL-Analysis/README.md

 * Once you have a query that can be reused, create a view for each of the previous queries.

 Create a report for fraudulent transactions of some top customers of the firm.
-To achieve this task, perform a visual data analysis of fraudulent transactions using Pandas, Plotly Express, hvPlot, and SQLAlchemy to create the visualizations.
+Perform a visual data analysis of fraudulent transactions using Pandas, Plotly Express, hvPlot, and SQLAlchemy to create the visualizations.

 * Verify if there are any fraudulent transactions in the history of two of the most important customers of the firm.
 For privacy reasons, you only know that their cardholders' IDs are 18 and 2.